cgallegoan/cgallegoan/README.md

 Hi, I’m Carlos Gallego, Data Science student at UPV
 - I’m interested in Robotic Proccess Automation, Crypto and Machine Learning.
+- Posts will be in English and Spanish
 - Reach me! @cgallegoan in
     * [Linkedin](https://www.linkedin.com/in/cgallegoan/)
     * [Kaggle](https://www.kaggle.com/cgallegoan)